 A negative customer effort score, however, shows that customers have to put more effort (high effort) to get their issues resolved.
 It means that customers are irritated by the inefficient buyer journey, products, or services.

 This often results in disloyal customers that leave negative feedback.

 Now coming to the CES benchmarks, it’s crucial that you keep updating your CES scores to make sure your company’s products and services are competent.
-Here’s a chart that will help you understand CEB Global’s overall benchmarks for CES 2.0.
+In fact there was a report by CEB customer effort studies, which found a good CES score is above 2.0.

 What should you aim at?